theemilyd/garden-planner-app/README.md

-# Garden Planner Application
+# PlantPerfectly Application

-A comprehensive Garden Planner web application that helps users determine optimal planting times based on their location and plant preferences.
+A comprehensive PlantPerfectly web application that helps users determine optimal planting times based on their location and plant preferences.

 ## Features